00f2ff/tracking/README.md

 * `docker stop tracking_app_1` will kill the Kotlin server running in detached mode

-Note: there is a Dockerfile in `tracking-ui`, but it was being finicky with the compose so I changed how `run.sh` works
+Note: there is a Dockerfile in `tracking-ui`, but it was being finicky with the compose so I changed `run.sh` to run the React app locally